anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

          - 1 NIC for Other Networks (PXE, Mngt ...)
 -	Sizing rules
     - Scale out of network node is not easy
-    - DVR can be an option for large deployment (see more detail
+    - DVR can be an option for large deployment (see more detail in chapter 4.3.1.5 - Neutron)

 #### 4.2.2.4.
 Storage nodes
 -	BIOS requirements